device42/device42-docs/docs/auto-discovery/resource-utilization-overview.md

 **Resource utilization is only available and will only function if:**

 - The licensing module is enabled.
 Check if **Resource Utilization** is **Enabled** under **Tools > Settings > Licensing**.
 The **Enable Resource Utilization Tracking for Device(s)** checkbox (pictured above) will be disabled if the licensing module is disabled.
-- The **Enable Resource Utilization Tracking for Device(s)** is checked at the time of discovery.
+- The **Enable Resource Utilization Tracking for Device(s)** is checked at the time of discovery on a discovery job.
-- The 'verify monitoring' option is checked after a device has been discovered.
+- The **Is Device42 monitoring enabled** option is set as **Yes** after a device has been discovered.
 If the job is scheduled to run again, it should bring in data the next time the discovery job runs.

 * * *